haidanglevn/react-vite-azure-blob-crud/README.md

 - **Photo Upload:** Users can upload files to Azure Blob Storage.
 - **View Photo:** Users can view the list of files currently stored in the blob storage.
+- **Download Photo:** Users can download files from the blob storage.
 - **Delete Photo:** Users can delete files from the blob storage.

 ## Technologies Used